cybergarage/uecho/doc/device_inside.md

 ### Object Message Listener

 The `uecho` verifies the messages form other nodes using the objects and properties information of the node, and returns an error response when the message is invalid automatically.

-The `uecho_object_setmessagelistener()` can get only valid messages for the object from other nodes.
+The `uecho_object_setmessagelistener()` can set the following listener to get only valid messages for the object from other nodes.

 ```
 typedef void (*uEchoObjectMessageListener)(uEchoObject*, uEchoMessage*);